-Since its beginnings in Antiquity, astronomy has had a special relationship with mathematical computing.
-Astronomy has sometimes acted as a catalyst leading to innovation in computing practices, think of tables of logarithms or Schickhards calculating machines in the 17th century.1 Conversely, new computing practices have helped to verify existing theories or have even led to better or improved astronomical models.
-There are numerous problems in classical mechanics that are of direct practical interest in astronomy that cannot easily or directly be derived and calculated, but must laboriously be worked upon and approximated through many exacting computations.
-One classical example is the three body problem in astronomy that consists of finding a general expression for the trajectory of three celestial bodies in mutual gravitational attraction.
-Unlike the two body problem that admits of various ready solutions, such as the famous Kepler ellipses for the sun and the earth, the three body problem is famously intractable with no definitive solution for the general case and this has made it the focus of a great deal of intellectual effort.
-The first manifestation of these difficulties was Newtons attempts to use his theory of gravity to derive adequate predictions of the motion of the Moon.
-The labour of analyzing the Moons motion under gravity was so difficult that it reputedly gave him headaches, and the explanation of several elements of the Moons motion eluded Newton.2 In the 18th century, research into lunar theory drew reputed mathematicians such as Euler, Clairaut and T. Mayer to compute and recompute lunar tables using observational data and developing and reformulating theories of the moons motions, while testing new computing procedures to master the imposing calculations.3

-In this paper I will show how when computers were employed in the solution of this problem they changed the scope and goals of efforts.
-However, the computer alone did not determine the path of method chosen, I will show how historical practice and human skill and judgment played their role.
+The three body problem in astronomy consists of finding a general expression for the trajectory of three celestial bodies in mutual gravitational attraction.
+Unlike the two body problem that admits of a ready solution, the three body problem is famously intractable with no definitive solution for the general case and this has made it the focus of a great deal of intellectual effort.
+The first manifestation of these difficulties was Newton's attempts to use his theory of gravity to derive adequate predictions of the motion of the Moon.
+The labour of analyzing the Moon's motion under gravity was so difficult that it reputedly gave him headaches, and the explanation of several elements of the Moon's motion eluded Newton.
+In this talk I will show how when computers were employed in the solution of this problem, changing the scope and goals of efforts.
+However, the computer alone did not determine the path of method chosen, I will also show how historical practice and human skill and judgement played their role.